10 Simple Ways to Improve Your Memory

 “Links” are connections, and the more links you put between the things you need to remember, it gets better.
 What works best is to come up with a story that ties everything together.

-Links between these things could, for example, go as follows: “There was once an egg from a man who smeared butter on his Toilet paper because he thought it would make it feel softer on his seat.”
+For example, links between these things could go as follows: “There was once an egg from a man who smeared butter on his Toilet paper because he thought it would make it feel softer on his seat.”
 Admit it, you would remember such a story, right?

 A problem with this method is that it is not particularly well suited for longer lists.
-It then becomes absurdly difficult to put everything in one story, and if you have to invent several stories, you run the risk of forgetting one of these stories completely… For short lists, however, this is an excellent (and funny) way of to remember!
+It then becomes absurdly challenging to put everything in one story, and if you have to invent several stories, you risk forgetting one of these stories completely… For short lists, however, this is an excellent (and funny) way of to remember!

 6. Keywords

-This method is especially useful when you need to learn words in a different language.
+This method is especially useful when learning words in a different language.
 It works as follows: write down the foreign word (or say it aloud).

-Now try to find a English word that is very similar in terms of sound or spelling.
+Now, try to find an English word that is very similar in terms of sound or spelling.

-Next you will ‘associate' this English word with the meaning of the foreign word.
-In this way you remember what the meaning of a word is much easier than if you tried to stomp it brutally into it.
+Next, you will ‘associate' this English word with the meaning of the foreign word.
+In this way you remember what the definition of a word is much easier than if you tried to stomp it brutally into it.

-An example: We take the word ‘brain' as we are talking about memory.
-Suppose I am living in Netherlands, so I had to remember the Dutch word for it.
+For example, we take the word ‘brain' when we talk about memory.
+Suppose I live in the Netherlands, so I had to remember the Dutch word for it.
 Here we go:

 Step 1: The Dutch word is hersenen.

-Step 2: A English word that is very similar to this is Hershey (a park in Pennsylvania).
+Step 2: An English word that is very similar to this is Hershey (a park in Pennsylvania).

 Step 3: The connection is easy to make; Hershey is a park where we can spend peaceful time and relax our brain.